Ed is our Lead singer, the artist, the guy in charge (well, so he thinks).

 He works as a software developer at NV Interactive.

 "NV Interactive helps our clients tell their story.
 In an increasingly connected world, your brand needs to be where your customers are.
 From creating identities from scratch to application of traditional brands in the digital channel, we craft consistent and engaging ways to present your brand story."

 Andrew also speaks to High School students about choosing a future in tech.
 In his spare time Andrew creates websites like http://www.yourviews.co.nz which is a business reviews website.
 If you want to share how awesome your local hairdresser, vet, or other business is - this is the place to go!

 Andrew enjoys spending a lot of time with his wife Natasha and children Cooper & Freya.

 Aaron's the musician of the group; he sings Baritone, arguably the hardest part of all, yet he still manages to keep smiling.

 An accomplished trombone player, arranger, pianist and all-round music geek, his qualifications include a double major Diploma in Jazz Arranging/Composition and Performance, as well as a MusB Honours Degree in Jazz Performance.

-His passion for music and performance has carried him around New Zealand and Australia in various jazz, latin and rock bands, and his arranging has led the way for one of New Zealand's premiere Blues bands, Blutopia which is now based in Auckland.
+His passion for music and performance has carried him around New Zealand and Australia in various jazz, latin and rock bands, along with his arranging instilled in one of New Zealand's premiere Blues bands, Blutopia.

 When Aaron is not playing/ arranging music or surfing, he works as a Mobile IT Specialist Fulton Hogan Limited, helping manage their fleet of mobile devices among other IT tasks, as well as spending time with his wife Gilly and their 3 children Brighid, Connall and Alexa.